blazecity/ExShift/README.md

 ### Indizes

 When a property is marked with the `Index` attribute, an index is created.
 This also automatically applies to the primary key properties.
 An index is simply a `Dictionary`, where the keys are the property values and the values of the dictionary are lists of integers, which point to the corresponding rows.

+### Restrictions
+- Currently it is not possible to search with the nested objects (similiar to `JOIN` in SQL).
+This is planned for a future release.
+- Also you cannot change the primary key attribute once it has been set and persisted.
+The problem is the update of the foreign keys.
+But this will be implemented as well.